 The best news to come out of all this is that I was never in any danger of being financially responsible for the thefts done in my name.
 And while that’s good for me, it’s sad and puzzling for our world.
 As I discovered during my mop-up work, credit crimes are on the rise – sad proof that the moral fiber of the developed world is in sharp decline.
 When I was a boy, the entire credit card industry functioned just fine on nothing but trust and mechanical carbon imprint sliders.
 You signed the credit card receipt and signatures were honoured and honourable then, at least most of the time.
 No digital verification, no automatic anti-theft system.
 Now even our digitally interconnected credit system is regularly breached, and that makes me wonder.
 Why does the banking industry allow credit fraud to continue when technological options exist to prevent it?
 And why couldn’t the Bank of Montreal train their telephone banking person to follow the simple security rules and not let a complete crook get into all my accounts when he could not verify himself in any way?

-Way back in 2008, in South Africa, for instance, every time you attempt to use your bank card or credit card, an automated call goes through to your cell.
+Way back in 2008, in South Africa, for instance, every time you attempted to use your bank card or credit card, an automated call goes through to your cell.
 Without you sending a verification response from your phone, no one can do anything with your account.
 I learned this first hand when Mary and I were in South Africa getting Ellie as the baby we adopted.
 If you don’t key in your secret access code into the phone at a gas station, banking machine or grocery store checkout line, the transaction won’t go through.
 I guess neither the money lost nor the thousands of hours spent by individual people like me fixing up their tattered credit lives is incentive enough to implement something more secure than the patchwork system of chip-equipped cards we’ve got now.
 Perhaps if more of us realized how much the modern financial system still relies on the kind of old-fashioned trust that’s dwindling fast, effective protection measures might appear.